webcodejunkie/meet/README.md

 # Hello, and welcome to my application 'Meet' developed by me, webcodejunkie!

-Beginner Web Developer trying to make sense of what I learn
+You can find the live version on GH Pages, link is here — https://webcodejunkie.github.io/meet/

 # Here's a quick description on this project and what I aim for this application to provide.

-To build a serverless, progressive web application (PWA) with React using a test-driven development **(TDD) technique.** The application uses the Google Calendar API to fetch upcoming events.
+To build a serverless, progressive web application (PWA) with React using a test-driven development **(TDD) Test Driven Development ** & **(BDD) — Behavoir Driven Development ** The application uses the Google
+Calendar API to fetch upcoming events.

 ### Key Features: